Bonifacio High Street: One Bonifacio High Street

-Opened in August 2018, One Bonifacio High Street serves as the podium of the 63-story The Suites at One Bonifacio High Street residential tower and the Philippine Stock Exchange Tower, which opened in February.
+Opened in August 2018, One Bonifacio High Street is an indoor mall that serves as the podium of the 63-story The Suites at One Bonifacio High Street residential tower and the Philippine Stock Exchange Tower, which opened in February 2018.
 It is located in front of BHS Central and across Shangri-La at The Fort.
-The mall has a gross leasable area of 23,000 sqm.
+The mall has five retail floors, four parking floors, and a gross leasable area of 23,000 sqm.
+It features a curated food court called Food District at the lower ground level.

 The Landmark Bonifacio Global City at Three Parkade

 Opened in October 2021, The Landmark is located at first two levels of Three Parkade, a parking facility adjacent to Central Square.
 It is the 5th Store opened by The Landmark and is the smallest store.
 Landmark Supermarket is located on the first level, while Landmark Department Store is on the upper level.
 The department store features its signature Homeware Section and small Cosmetics Section.